mhorpheus/test/DFIR-Hotline.md

 - is not responsible for allocating people to the incident, as this should be done by Geography Leads **(TO BE CLARIFIED),**
 - **ANY OTHER HINTS?**

 Responsibility to organize a Triage call, does not mean that on-call person must be present on such a call.
 Triage call may be led by other Consultant to make sure that on-call person remains available to pick up other incoming Hotline calls or ensure that Secondary person is available to answer them.
-If needed, `iris-hotline-ic` Slack channel should be used to ask for assistance in running a Triage call.
+If needed, `IR-triage-scoping` Slack channel should be used to ask for assistance in running a Triage call.

 Technical guide on handling voice messages left in Pager Duty is available [here](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-PagerDuty).